Sport Contact Lenses

 What do Sport Contact Lenses do?

 Most contact lenses can correct nearsightedness and farsightedness, meaning they can help a person to see up close and far away.
 The issue in sports is almost always distance vision.
 Soft lenses that can improve distance vision have been made for more than 30 years, with many different materials and by many manufacturers.
-Even astigmatism can be improved by some lenses.
+Even astigmatism can be improved by some lenses and these lenses are called Toric Lenses.

 Why contact lenses for sports?